chrispfchung/chrispfchung.github.io/_posts/2019-08-09-color-clustering.md

 I enjoyed doing this project because I could see if I was off or not.
 I also underestimated the amount of time that it took to finish this tutorial.
 I wanted to understand the material as it was a good lesson to dig in and keep myself from skimming.
 Some of the author's code formatting was off so it was enjoyable to dig in to the documentation and find out what worked out.
 I also consulted wonderful stack overflow to resolve any of my confusions.
 Going forward I want to keep track of the sources that I used so that I can always refer back to them - great learning material.<br/>

-1. How to convert jupyter notebooks into markdown format: https://ipython.org/ipython-doc/dev/notebook/nbconvert.html<br/>
+1. How to convert jupyter notebooks into markdown format: [https://ipython.org/ipython-doc/dev/notebook/nbconvert.html]<br/>

 In the future I want to try using a different image like a bag of gumballs with the actual counts of each color so that I can cross-reference my answers.
 I would also try a different image format.
 Finally, I would use the elbow method to determine the optimal number of clusters to use.<br/>

 Chris Chung is a data scientist with a background in retail who focuses on solving problems in the video game industry.
 Specifically, Chris uses Python and Spark to solve problems and generate insights to improve player retention and scale data systems using Tableau, AWS and regression.

-{% include toc icon="cog" title="Table of Contents" %}
+{% include toc icon="cog" title="Table of Contents" toc sticky="true" %}